Miles’ Trick Dog Story

 Welsh Terrier Trick Dog Photographs

 Sit pretty is clearly the most photogenic trick!
-It requires trained and practiced strength-building to hold safely.
-Missing from the above photo are the 50+ tourists standing behind us screeching and taking photos and cellphone videos!
+It requires trained and practiced strength-building to hold.
+Missing from the above photo are the 100+ tourists standing behind us shrieking with excitement and taking photos and videos on their cellphones.

 Thank you for being a part of our Trick Dog journey!